dps923/winter2020/graded-work/assign4-professor.md

 Do the rest of the work to add, configure, and code a scene and segue (from the meal list controller).

-At this point, your food consumed scene may look something like this:
+At this point, your add meal scene may look something like this:

 <img class="border1" src="images/a4-prototype-meal-add-setup.png" alt="Add setup">